Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 What does a kilowatt-hour of electricity cost in Switzerland in 2026?

-On average 30.2 ct./kWh for household profile H4 (4'500 kWh per year).
-The range is from about 22 ct./kWh in Basel (IWB) to over 38 ct./kWh in alpine communes.
+On average 27.7 ct./kWh for household profile H4 (4'500 kWh per year), about 4% less than in 2025.
+The range is wide, from the mid-20s in some city utilities to the high 30s in alpine communes.
 The exact tariff for your address is in the ElCom comparison tool.

 Why are electricity prices different in my municipality compared to my neighbour?

 Each municipality has a different grid operator with different costs.
-Communal charges also vary substantially, from 1 ct./kWh to over 10 ct./kWh.
-Cities have lower grid costs per kWh than rural areas, but sometimes higher communal levies.
+Communal charges also vary substantially, from under 1 ct./kWh to several centimes.
+Cities often have lower grid costs per kWh than rural areas, but sometimes higher communal levies.

 Can I freely choose my electricity provider?

 Not yet as a household.
 Currently only large consumers (over 100'000 kWh/year) can choose freely.
-A full market opening is under StromVG revision in political discussion, entry into force is expected no earlier than 2028.
+A full market opening is not yet decided; the Federal Council presented the legal foundations in May 2025, tied to the planned EU electricity agreement.

 What does a solar installation bring me in 2026?